simon-ritchie/apysc/docstring_markdowns/apysc/_type/boolean.md

 **[Parameters]**

 - `other`: *
-  - Other value to compare (Boolean, bool, int, or Int).
+  - The other value to compare.

 <hr>